 Geography KS1/KS2: The World

-It explores the continents, the oceans, the poles and the equator and where they are located on the planet.
+It explores the continents, the oceans, the poles and the equator, and where they are located on the planet.

-The video can help to develop pupils’ geographical understanding which can be built upon as they move through school.
+It can help to develop pupils’ geographical understanding which can be built upon as they move through school.

 It is also an effective tool to reinforce pupils’ understanding of continents and oceans and where these are.